 All undergraduate students and persons officially associated with the residential college who meet general eligibility requirements except current Table Tennis Club Team members and graduate students are eligible to participate.
 Current members are those who practiced, played, or are listed on the club’s membership roster on or after September 30.
 Any instances involving special exceptions requires a review by the Athletic Secretaries Ad Hoc Eligibility Committee.

 The Ball: The ball is spherical, with a diameter of 38 mm.
 The ball shall weigh 2.5 gm.

-Obstruct: A player “obstructs” the ball if he, or anything he wears or carries, touches it in play when it has not passed over his court or an imaginary extension of his end line, and when it has not touched his court since last being struck by his opponent.
+Obstruct: A player “obstructs” the ball if they, or anything they wear or carry, touches it in play when it has not passed over their court or an imaginary extension of their end line, and when it has not touched their court since last being struck by their opponent.

 Rally and Let: A “rally” is the period during which the ball is in play.
 A “let” is a rally of which the result is scored.

 The Racquet: The racket may be any size, shape, color or weight.

 Racquet Hand and Free Hand: The “racket hand” is the hand carrying the racket.
 The “free hand” is the hand not carrying the racket.